-Sources of Tax Dollars in Milford, New Hampshire
+Sources of Tax Dollars in Milford, Massachusetts

 Licensing Fees: In Milford, some business owners might be obligated to get a business license from the local authorities before the business begins operations.
-It is often the case that the most important part of getting a business license is paying the required fees.
+It is frequently the case that the most important part of getting a business license is paying the required fees.

 Bridge/Road Tolls: Most large cities in the U.S. charge fees, or tolls, on automobiles entering the city via public bridges and highways.
 This money is, more or less, a tax on everybody who drives into Milford via public infrastructure.
 This means that everyone who visits is obligated to make at least a small contribution to the government services they'll be using while there.